 After studying PPE at Oxford University, she began a career in marketing and worked at some of the UK’s most prominent media platforms and art institutions including the BBC, The Guardian, and Frieze.
 More recently, she launched A Vibe Called Tech to encourage a culturally diverse lens in design, technology, arts, and culture by spearheading partnerships, events, research, and workshops across London and through her journalism and consultancy work.

-Since its establishment in 2018, A Vibe Called Tech has worked with brands including Gucci, Stine Goya, Faber, Frieze and institutions like Whitechapel Gallery, White Cube, RA and V&A East to deliver ambitious creative output that nourishes communities.
-In 2022, the agency launched Turned A, a cultural merchandising project which seeks to amplify key messages of the creative agency’s projects and its Art Consultancy arm, established to help clients connect seamlessly with artists.
+Since its establishment in 2018, A Vibe Called Tech has worked with brands including, Stine Goya, Faber, Frieze and institutions like Whitechapel Gallery, White Cube, and V&A East to deliver ambitious creative output that nourishes communities.
+In 2022, the agency launched Turned A, a cultural merchandising project that seeks to amplify key messages of the creative agency’s projects.
+Its Art Consultancy arm was established to help clients connect seamlessly with artists.
+Charlene currently consults for the Royal Academy of Arts, is a Non-Executive Director on the Tate Enterprise board, a trustee for Contemporary Arts Society and Committee Chair for Frieze 91.

 LEWIS DALTON GILBERT is the creative director at A Vibe Called Tech, focusing on the creative strategy, execution, and art direction within the company.